SaketShah/NYC-Collision-Analysis-SQL-PowerBI/README.md

 * What are the primary contributing factors for accidents across different boroughs?
 * How do seasonal trends impact collision rates?

+## ℹ️ Data Source
+The dataset used in this analysis was sourced from the **[Analyst Builder - Motor Vehicle Collisions Project](https://www.analystbuilder.com/projects/motor-vehicle-collisions-analysis-nyc-oeMWy)**.
+*(Original data provided by NYC Open Data)*.

 ## 📂 File Structure
 **`NYC_Collisions_Analysis.pbix`**  The interactive Power BI Dashboard for visual storytelling.